denoland/docs/runtime/manual/node/compatibility.md

   <p>
     <code>cachedDataVersionTag</code> and <code>getHeapStatistics</code> are
     supported. <code>setFlagsFromStrings</code> is a noop.
 Other APIs are not supported and will throw and error.
-The other APIs <em>could</em> be polyfilled, but due inherent lack of format stability between the V8 versions, the Deno team is considering requiring a special flag to use them.
   </p>
   <p>
     <a href="https://nodejs.org/api/v8.html">Node.js docs</a>